pedasmith/BluetoothDeviceController/SmallProjects/RRScale/Writeups/BtUnicode-Protocol.md

     b7b0a035-852f-4a31-bae4-fcd4510c444d
     3. ScanCode (int32) is the Unicode consortium style scan code for a key.
 This is just the row and column for the key b7b0a047-d291-41a3-8c2c-2f4bfa46fef9
-    4. Utf8Value is the Unicode UTF8 of the keypress.
-This allows b7b0a074-e122-4a2d-ae7e-3c596cfcae3b
+    4. Utf8 is the Unicode UTF8 of the keypress.
+This allows b7b0a0c3-7fda-428e-8254-a31a3d48d954
+    5. Command (bytes) is the full set of things the keypress should do -- potentially including strings and mice clicks b7b0a0ad-0e99-45db-8426-e62f6a13109e